 Opened in 1875, the Opéra Garnier ushered in the new era.
-New techniques allowed the building of a giant metal structure to support the domed ceiling and the artist Marc Chagall was commissioned to decorate it with scenes from 14 different operas.
-No fewer than 18 different sculptors were hired to carve the decorations and statues, 24 different types of marble were sourced and the interior was an overblown extravaganza of red velvet and gold leaf, not to mention the 7 tonne bronze chandelier with its 340 crystal lights.
+New building techniques created a giant metal structure to support the domed ceiling and the artist Marc Chagall decorated it with scenes from 14 operas.
+18 sculptors were hired to carve the decorations and statues, 24 different types of marble were sourced and the interior was an overblown extravaganza of red velvet and gold leaf, plus a 7 tonne bronze chandelier with its 340 crystal lights.
 Visiting today, you can still feel the glamour of the exciting new era.
-There are lots of possibilities: going to an opera, taking a guided tour or looking around on your own, perhaps with an audio guide.
+There are lots of possibilities: going to an opera, taking a guided tour or looking around yourself, perhaps with an audio guide.

 Travel became easier in the Belle Époque as trains were modernised and stations like the Gare de Lyon were fashionably designed in keeping with the exciting new era.
 Look out for the lavish carvings and chandeliers, more in keeping with a hotel or a palace than a station, and especially for the station restaurant, Le Train Bleu where wealthy Parisians would dine before heading south for the summer.
 It is still a restaurant today and while eating there you can enjoy its sumptuous décor: golden carvings, upholstered wooden furniture and chandeliers from a bygone era.
-You can also still enjoy the painted scenes which decorate the walls and ceilings.
 Artists were specially commissioned to design pictures of the landscapes which travellers would pass through en route to Lyon or Marseille.

-Many of these were opened in the early years of the 20th century and often retain their original style, designed by Hector Guimard and characterised by dark green wrought iron railings and intricate metalwork designs around the lamps and station signs.
-At Abbesses in Montmartre, you can still see a beautiful glass canopy over the entrance, all supported by a delicate curving steel framework.
+Many of the early metro stations, opened in the early years of the 20th century, retain their original Belle Époque style.
+They were designed by Hector Guimard and characterised by dark green wrought iron railings and intricate metalwork designs around the lamps and station signs.
+One of the finest examples is Abbesses in Montmartre, where you can still see a beautiful glass canopy over the entrance, all supported by a delicate curving steel framework.
 Très Belle Époque!

 Listen to the podcast